-The Health Workforce Scholarship Program (HWSP) applications are open until the 22 December 2017.
+The Health Workforce Scholarship Program (HWSP) applications are open.
 The program aims to improve access to health services needed in rural and remote areas by supporting an increase in skills, capacity and or/scope of practice of privately employed health professionals in the fields of medicine, nursing, allied health and Aboriginal health.

 The HWSP provides: